Where to Go Fly Fishing in Washington in September

 Eastside Trout Rivers

-Yakima River – September on the Yakima can be one of the best months of the year.
+Yakima River – The Yakima seems to have had a great year and produced some really big fish for quite a few of our customers.
+September on the Yakima can be one of the best months of the year.
 Lower flows are a welcome sight to the walk and wade crowd and the lower water makes it easier to choose your fishing locations.
-The river flows are on the drop right now (1530 cfs as of 9/8/2023) but will get lower as the month goes on.
+The river flows are on a steady drop right now (1620 cfs as of 9/4/2024) but will get lower as the month goes on.
 September will bring numerous opportunities in the form of hatches.
 Shortwing Stoneflies will be important in September and a Chubby Chernobyl or a Pat’s Rubber Legs should produce some fish looking for them.
 Early September can still be a great time for terrestrials like hoppers, ants and beetles as well.
 Once the weather starts to cool down, the sneaky Crane Fly can get the job done.
 If the weather really cools down with maybe some rain showers mixed in, keep an eye out for small Blue Wing Olives, which will surely make for some interesting days before the month is out.

 Methow River -- The Methow River is an exciting fly fishing opportunity in September.
 Most areas on the river are open through September but really double check the regulations on this river as they are lengthy to say the least.
 Really nice cutthroat come out of the Methow and much of the fishing is on dry flies.
 If you haven’t been there, it is a beautiful stream and just the perfect size.